 But before we dive into these, let’s first understand why you can’t just directly connect your electric guitar to speakers.

 Although it may seem confusing as to why you can’t just “plug and play” your electric guitar using any set of speakers and instead require a specialized guitar amplifier.
-But there are actually several reasons as to why this can’t just work.
+But there are actually several reasons why this can’t just work.

 Firstly, this is due to the signal strength.
 The pickups on your electric guitar usually produce a very weak signal, which isn’t strong enough to be picked up by regular speakers.
 This is why your guitar signal needs to pass to a preamp before it can be passed to a speaker.